tk-notes/blog/fun-with-dates/README.md

 new Date(2020, 3, 0); // 2020-03-31
 ```

-And what happen if it is the first day of the year?
+And what happens if it is the first day of the year?

 ```typescript
 // date to handle